AlexandraNakamura/happy/README.md

 NLW is a practical week with lots of code, challenges, networking and a single objective: to take you to the next level.

 ### Days
-- Dia 1: Acelerando sua evolução 12/10 - :heavy_check_mark:
+- 1º Dia: Acelerando sua evolução 12/10 - :heavy_check_mark:
-- Dia 2: Olhando as oportunidades 13/10 - :construction:
+- 2º Dia: Olhando as oportunidades 13/10 - :construction:
-- Dia 3: A escolha da Stack 14/10 - :construction:
+- 3º Dia: A escolha da Stack 14/10 - :construction:
-- Dia 4: Até 2 anos em 2 meses 15/10 - :construction:
+- 4º Dia: Até 2 anos em 2 meses 15/10 - :construction:
-- Dia 5: Milha extra 16/10 - :construction:
+- 5º Dia: Milha extra 16/10 - :construction:

 ## 💻 Project